Abbie7737/Abbie7737/README.md

 - 👋 Hi, I’m @Abbie7737
-- 👀 I’m interested in creating completely local LLM solutions for me
+- 👀 I’m interested in creating completely local LLM solutions that meet my software automation needs
 - 🌱 I’m currently learning modified 'Vibe' coding - The creative process is all mine but the coding is heavily prompted Claude Code.
 So far this has worked well with a learning curve.
 This workflow saves me time and I get exactly the tools and applications I need.

 <!---